-(Updating to add in this current time of emergency: There is no need to go out and wipe the shelves clean of milk!
+(Updating to add in time of shortage/supply chain issues: There is no need to go out and wipe the shelves clean of milk!
 We suggest buying only what you family can and will use in a reasonable amount of time.
-We're all in this together!
+We’re all in this together!
 Now back to our previously written post:)

 Your freezer can come to the rescue in this situation!
 To freeze a gallon of milk, all you need to do is remove about one cup of milk from the gallon to allow for expansion and then store upright in your freezer.

 Remove the milk from the freezer a couple of days before you need it, as it generally takes about 2 or 3 days to fully thaw in your refrigerator.